MuchokiSE/alx-system_engineering-devops/README.md

-Main README for shell basics project
+The main description of the shell basics project.
+For learning purposes only.